brainlife/docs/docs/tutorial/t1w-preprocessing.md

     * Hit 'Submit'
 1. Once the app is finished running, view the results by clicking the 'eye' icon to the right of the dataset
     * Choose 'fsleyes' as your viewer
+1. You can also generate a QA image of the results by running the 'Generate images of T1' using the cropped and reoriented anatomical image generated above!
+Archive the results and save with the tag 'qa t1 crop reorient'.

 Once you're happy with the alignment, you can move onto ACPC aligning the cropped & reoriented anatomical data!